 3. The NF service consumer uses the binding indication and resource information received in the previous step for subsequent requests regarding the concerned resource.
-If indirect communication (with or without delegated discovery) is used, the NF service consumer includes a Routing Binding Indication with the same contents as the received Binding Indication and the SCP shall route the service request using the Routing Binding Indication and resource information sent from the NF service consumer.
+If indirect communication with delegated discovery is used, the NF service consumer includes a Routing Binding Indication with the same contents as the received Binding Indication.
+If indirect communication without delegated discovery is used, the NF service consumer also includes the Routing Binding Indication with the same contents as the received Binding Indication unless the NF service consumer performs a reselection.
+The SCP shall route the service request using the Routing Binding Indication and resource information sent from the NF service consumer.

 4. The NF service producer sends a response to the consumer.
 The NF service producer may respond with an updated binding indication, different to the one received in the previous response.